From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Post-training Pipeline for LLM-based Vulnerability Detection

 \subsubsection{RL Data Curation}

 In the on-policy RL stage, the difficulty of the vulnerability queries in the training data determines reward sparsity, which in turn dictates the effectiveness and efficiency of RL training.
 Particularly in VD, the model's performance varies significantly across different vulnerability types (e.g., memory-related vs. complex logic vulnerabilities) and even within the same category when presented in different code structures (e.g., function-level vs. inter-procedural vulnerabilities).
 Consequently, the curation and organization of VD data are critical factors influencing RL training.
-Motivated by these insights, we propose following difficulty-aware data filtering and scheduling schemes, as shown in Figure~\ref{fig:rl}, whose impact on RL training will be analyzed in Section~\ref{rq:data_difficulty}.
+Motivated by these insights, we propose the following difficulty-aware data filtering and scheduling schemes, as shown in Figure~\ref{fig:rl}, whose impact on RL training will be analyzed in Section~\ref{rq:data_difficulty}.

 \textbf{Difficulty-aware Data Filtering.} In a full-data setting, when a group of responses for extremely simple or difficult problems yields identical group rewards $\{r_i\}^G_{i=1}$, the group-relative reward normalization in GRPO results in a group advantage of zero for all samples (i.e., $\hat{A}_{i,t} = \frac{r_i - \text{mean}(\{r_i\}^G_{i=1})}{\text{std}(\{r_i\}^G_{i=1})}=0$).
-This inhibits effective parameter updates, as the gradient signal effectively vanishes for these samples.
+This inhibits effective parameter updates, as gradient signal effectively vanishes for these samples.

 To address this, we propose a difficulty-aware data filtering strategy.
-We quantify the difficulty of vulnerability data using the SFT LLM's pairwise pass@1.
-Specifically, for each pair, comprising a vulnerable code snippet and its corresponding patch, the SFT LLM generates eight responses.
-A pair is deemed correct only if the model successfully identifies the vulnerability and validates its patch (i.e., achieving both a true positive and a true negative).
+We quantify the difficulty of vulnerability queries using the SFT LLM's Pairwise Pass@1.
+Specifically, for each pair, comprising a vulnerable code snippet and its corresponding patched code, the SFT LLM generates eight response pairs.
+A response pair is deemed correct only if the model correctly identifies the target vulnerability in the vulnerable code and recognizes its absence in the patched version (i.e., achieving both a true positive and a true negative).
 This pairwise constraint prevents the filtered dataset from being dominated by a single class due to inherent model prediction bias (e.g., a tendency toward false positives/negatives).
-We then construct $\mathcal{D}_{\text{diff}}$ by excluding pairs with a pass@1 of $0$ (consistently incorrect) or $1$ (consistently correct).
+We then construct $\mathcal{D}_{\text{diff}}$ by excluding pairs with Pairwise Pass@1 of 0 or 1 (all eight response pairs are incorrect or correct).
 Figure~\ref{fig:difficulty_distribution} displays the difficulty distribution of $\mathcal{D}_{\text{diff}}$ on the SFT LLM.